 Social Work: The UDC Edge

-Located in the heart of the nation’s capitol, the University of the District of Columbia is an affordable and high quality educational option, attentive to your needs and committed to your success.
-Our program is close-knit, with faculty who serve not only as instructors but mentors.
+Located in the heart of the nation's capital, the University of the District of Columbia is an affordable and high quality educational option, attentive to your needs and committed to your success.

 Bachelor's Degree (BSW) in Social Work

-Do you want to effect change in your community?
-Many of us do, but do you want the skills and knowledge that will help you make that change a reality?
-Maybe it’s simply helping the people around us who need assistance living their day-to-day lives.
-Maybe it’s broader issues of social justice that affect the community.
-No matter the focus, you know we can do better as a society.
+Do you want to effect change in your community, but lack the skills and knowledge that will help you make that change a reality?
+Are you interested in issues such as child welfare, mental health, criminal justice or broader issues of social justice and human rights that effect children, families, and communities?
 At the University of the District of Columbia, we can equip you to be an agent of that change as a social work professional.

-Learning takes place both in and out of the classroom, including research opportunities, service learning experiences, social justice and other outreach activities and a required internship field program during senior year.
+Student learning takes place both in and out of the classroom, including research opportunities, service learning experiences, social justice and other outreach activities.

 The program is accredited at the undergraduate level by the Council on Social Work Education.